Edited by Seo Hae Lan

-Plus, it turns out Ba Woo is the grandson of Kim Je Nam, King Gwanghae’s stepmother and Queen In Mok’s father, who was executed for treason.
+Plus, it turns out Ba Woo is the grandson of Kim Je Nam, Queen In Mok(King Gwanghae’s stepmother)’s father who was executed for treason.
 That makes Ba Woo’s family and Soo Kyung and Dae Yeop’s family enemies.
 Ba Woo and Soo Kyung’s relationship were unlikely to last from the beginning.
-Moreover, according to history, King Gwanghae will soon get dethroned by Kim Jae Nam’s followers.
+Moreover, according to history, King Gwanghae will soon get dethroned by Kim Je Nam’s followers.
 Many viewers can’t let go of the tension while watching the show since we all know what’s to come next.

 The directing is also a big part of the show’s charm.
 Hit-maker Kwon Seok Jang, who produced many hits on MBC such as Pasta, Golden Time, and Miss Korea, displays his polished directing on his first historical series as well.
 You can tell every scene is created with great care.
 Especially, the backgrounds he captures, traveling to many places, look like well-made Korean paintings.
 The costumes and makeup highlight Korea’s beauty effectively, and the works of art showcase the characteristics of different places very well, making the story more powerful.